awslabs/duvet/design/duplicates/decisions.md

 - **P-T1 (fan-in exactness).** The duplicate-targets listing contains a target iff ≥ 2 annotations resolve to it; counts, type breakdowns, and section counts are exact.
+- **P-T2 (type-family exactness).** With a configured family, a target class fails the type-combination rule iff its type set is a subset of no allowed set.
+Adding an allowed set never flips a passing project to failing; removing one never flips failing to passing (the family form of P-D4).
 - **P-C1′ (scoped enforcement invariance).** New coverage verdict ≡ old on every input with no indistinct duplicate pair.
 - **P-C2 (per-instance billing).** coverage PASS ⟹ every in-scope